keilor_village_preschool_banner.jpg

 About us

-Keilor Village Preschool has been rated as Exceeding National Quality Standard.
+Keilor Village Preschool is a not-for-profit, purpose-built kindergarten proudly rated as Exceeding the National Quality Standard.

 Keilor Village Preschool